Shit Happens: Naked farang vs Nam Song in Laos

 Caption: Laos, 2005 – Visiting remote villages outside Vang Vieng.
 This photo was taken just before the infamous “Nam Song incident” described in the blog post.
 Spirits were high, shorts were dry, and disaster hadn’t struck... yet.

 It all happened in 2005.
 It was a sun-drenched day in Vang Vieng, the infamous backpacker town best known for tubing down the Nam Song River while questionably sober.
-I’d rented a scooter and driven an hour outside the town to explore a remote village.
+I’d rented a scooter and driven 2-3 hours outside the town to explore a remote village.
 That’s when it hit me—one of my worst travel nightmares: the unmistakable, cold-sweat-inducing feeling that it’s happening.

 Then I saw it.
 The river.